COVID-19 pandemic in Saskatchewan: Health care and testing

 On March 22, 2021, the province announced that 100,000 rapid antigen tests would be distributed to schools.

 On September 28, 2021, the SHA discontinued testing of most asymptomatic patients; SHA testing will only be available to those who are symptomatic, tested positive on a rapid antigen test, or are a close contact of a positive case.

 In October 2021, the provincial government significantly expanded its use of rapid antigen tests, ordering 10.6 million from the federal government through the end of 2021. and distributing these kits to the public by means of partnerships with local fire halls and chambers of commerce.
 By December 2021, this program had expanded to include other locations such as libraries, hotels, and local Co-op stores.
 The strategy received praise for its leverage of community locations, and for avoiding the wide shortages of test kits that had appeared in Ontario and Quebec amid Omicron.

 In late-December 2021, the SHA began to discourage those who are asymptomatic and fully-vaccinated from receiving a PCR test, recommending that they use a rapid test instead.
 Furthermore, in January 2022, the province began to recommend against PCR tests for those with "mild" symptoms in order to preserve testing capacity, only recommending them for those with "significant or worsening" symptoms, and those with underlying health issues.
 On February 3, the province announced that PCR testing will only be offered to "priority populations" beginning February 7 (including those considered high-risk), and that the province's daily reports will end.
 PCR testing will otherwise be available only through private laboratories going forward.

 Vaccination

 COVID-19 vaccination in Saskatchewan began on December 15, 2020, with the distribution of doses to key frontline health workers.
 Saskatchewan's rollout has since been based primarily based on age groups ("age-based sequencing") and clinical vulnerability, as health officials consider age to be the main risk factor.
 The province later expanded eligibility to other first responders and key workers, as well as the employees of pharmacies and grocery stores distributing the vaccines.

-In late-March 2021, the province launched a public service campaign to promote vaccination, "Stick it to COVID", which features testimonials by frontline workers and business owners who had received vaccinations.
+In late-March 2021, the province launched a public service campaign to promote vaccination, "Stick it to COVID", which featured testimonials by frontline workers and business owners who had received vaccinations.